 The Consequences of Driving While Tired

 Fatigued driving is so dangerous that a bill before the New York legislature would make “driving while drowsy” a crime.
 Although there aren’t currently criminal penalties for driving while overtired, getting behind the wheel while impaired by lack of sleep is negligent.
-A person who has been involved in a motor vehicle accident with a fatigued driver or has been hit by a car or truck driven by a person operating on little or no sleep may be entitled to compensation.
+A person who has been involved in a motor vehicle or car accident with a fatigued driver or has been hit by a car or truck driven by a person operating on little or no sleep may be entitled to compensation.

 Click to contact our personal injury lawyers today